RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 ## `add` Command

-**Description**: Adds a new command to LIA's storage for easy access and execution later.
+**Description**: Adds a new command to LiA's storage for easy access and execution later.

 ### Usage